Tejanos: Ethnic and national origins

-Tejanos are descended from the colonists of Spaniard, Mestizo, or indigenous origin, or Hispanicized European heritage, including Frenchmen such as Juan Seguin, Italians such as Jose Cassiano, or Corsican like Antonio Navarro.
-Spanish post-colonial settlers stayed in Texas as refugees fleeing Spanish Civil War.
-Their descendants were added to the Tejano population.
-Also represented are ethnic Germans, who were concentrated in the Edwards Plateau following mid-19th century immigration.
-The region's Poles, Czechs, Slovaks, Danes, Dutch, Swedes, Irish (see also Irish Mexican), Scots, Welsh, and Anglo Americans who arrived in the 19th century – were also considered Tejanos, as they were Hispanicized.
-The former two ethnicities (with Germans) would contribute greatly to Tex-Mex music.
-Some Arabs are also considered Tejanos, as Arab Mexicans settled Texas during the Mexican Revolution.
+Tejanos have a unique cultural identity that is a mixture of Indigenous, Spanish, and African influences.
+Tejanos have made greatcontributions to the cultural heritage of Texas in terms of music, food, language, and traditions.
+The term "Tejano" has been employed to describe various expressions of culture and as an emblem of the unique heritage of Texans of Mexican descent over time.

 Culture

 Music

-Genuine Tejano music is descended from a mixture of German and Czechoslovakian polka and oom papa sounds and Mexican Spanish strings, and is similar to the French folk music of Louisiana, known as "Cajun music", blended with the sounds of rock and roll, R&B, pop, and country, and with Mexican influences such as conjunto music.
+Genuine Tejano music is descended from a mixture of German and Czechoslovak polka and oom papa sounds and Mexican Spanish strings, and is similar to the French folk music of Louisiana, known as "Cajun music", blended with the sounds of rock and roll, R&B, pop, and country, and with Mexican influences such as conjunto music.
 Narciso Martinez is the father of Conjunto Music, followed by the legendary Santiago Jimenez (Father of Flaco Jimenez).

-Sunny and the Sunglows lead the rock and roll era in the 1950's along with Little Joe, and Rudy Guerra, who were originators of the Rock and roll portion of genre.
-Today Tejano music is a wide array of multi cultural genres including Rockteno and Tejano Rap.
+Sunny and the Sunglows lead the rock and roll era in the 1950s along with Little Joe, and Rudy Guerra, who were originators of the rock and roll portion of genre.
+Today, Tejano music is a wide array of multicultural genres including rockteno and Tejano rap.
 The American cowboy culture and music was born from the meeting of the European-American Texians, Indigenous people, colonists mostly from the American South, and the original Tejano pioneers and their vaquero, or "cowboy" culture.